-Fennel has a crunchy texture and mildly sweet flavor.
+Fennel has a crunchy texture and a mildly sweet flavor.
 It can be eaten raw or cooked.
 All parts of the fennel plant can be eaten.
 The seeds of this edible plant (dried or fresh) are used as a condiment in many recipes.

 To create the vinaigrette: